h4writer/droneshowcreator/docs/discription_edit_actions.rst

 5 Edit actions
 ============================

-*In this submenu you have the options to add motion functions and color effects to your layout.
+*In this submenu you have the options to add motion functions and color effects to your design.
 First, on the home page, select the clip you want to edit => right mouse button => edit actions.*

   .. image:: images/edit_actions.jpg